isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-If the comment and the code disagrees, both are likely to be wrong.
+If the comment and the code disagree, both are likely to be wrong.

 ### <a name="Rl-comments-crisp"></a>NL.3: Keep comments crisp